dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 </ContentPage>
 ```

 In this example, the text color of the first <xref:Microsoft.Maui.Controls.Label> is set to green when the device is using its light theme, and is set to red when the device is using its dark theme.
-The second <xref:Microsoft.Maui.Controls.Label> has its `TextColor` property set through a `Style`.
-This `Style` sets the text color of the <xref:Microsoft.Maui.Controls.Label> to black by default, to blue when the device is using its light theme, and to teal when the device is using its dark theme:
+The second <xref:Microsoft.Maui.Controls.Label> has its `TextColor` property set through a <xref:Microsoft.Maui.Controls.Style>.
+This <xref:Microsoft.Maui.Controls.Style> sets the text color of the <xref:Microsoft.Maui.Controls.Label> to black by default, to blue when the device is using its light theme, and to teal when the device is using its dark theme:

 :::image type="content" source="media/consume/appthemebindingdemo.png" alt-text="AppThemeBinding demo.":::